Even in today’s highly connected world, many people still feel more disconnected from one another than ever.

 What is an online community?

 That being said, an online community isn’t just the people that comprise it.
-Online communities also must have a unifying place to convene like a website.
+Online communities also must have a digital space to convene.
 That way, members can have the tools to interact, connect, and share with one another.